h3rald/hastyscribe/doc/HastyScribe_UserGuide.md

 ### Document Headers

 {{hs}} supports [Pandoc][pandoc]-style Document Headers, as implemented by the [Discount][discount] library.
-Basically, you can specify the title of the document, author and date as the first three lines of the document, prepending each with a [% ](class:kwd), like this
+Basically, you can specify the title of the document, author and date as the first three lines of the document, prepending each with a [%](class:kwd), like this

 ~~~
 % HastyScribe User Guide